 The fungus survives long-term as mycelium and spores in diseased stems.
 The canker grows slowly, eventually circling and killing a twig or branch.
 The fungal spores (conidia) are the principal means by which the disease spreads to other branches, entering through bark wounds and injuries.
 Infections occur in cool, wet weather.
 Spores are dispersed by splashing rain, wind, sprinklers, pruning tools, and possibly by movement of insects and birds.
 Canker development is most severe in trees under stress from drought, insect damage, crowding, nutrient imbalance, and mechanical damage to branches, trunks, or roots.
 Symptom development becomes more common one or two years following a severe summer drought.

 Because Cytospora canker is a stress- induced disease, trees should be planted in sites that are favorable to their growth (e.g., avoiding places where they become too crowded).
 Minimize stress of established trees by taking care not to injure the root system or compacting the surrounding soil.
 Use a three-to-four-inch layer of organic mulch to retain moisture and reduce rapid soil temperature fluctuations.
 Water well in dry periods and provide adequate moisture in late fall before the ground freezes.
 Improving soil quality will reduce stress.
-Infected branches should be removed to improve appearance and reduce chances of further spread.
+Infected branches should be removed to improve the appearance and reduce the chances of further spread.
 Avoid pruning or working around trees when foliage, twigs, and branches are wet because water disperses the fungal spores.
 Clean tools thoroughly and disinfect with rubbing alcohol, a 10% bleach solution or comparable disinfectant after each cut when pruning out diseased wood.

 Chemical control is not useful in controlling this disease.